lindenb/jvarkit/docs/VcfSplitNVariants.md

       write optional manifest to that file.
   * -o, --output, --prefix
       files prefix
-    --variants-count
+    --variants-count, --vc-count, --n-variants
       number of variants.
-Or use --vcf-count
+Or use --vcf-count or --distance
       Default: -1
-    --vcf-count
+    --vcf-count, --n-vcfs
       number of output vcf files.
-Or use --variants-count
+Or use --variants-count or --distance
       Default: -1
     --version
       print version and exit